Skyfighter64/ALUP/Documentation/Documentation_en-us.md

 #### Example Usecase:
-You want to control addressable LED strips using your computer, but can't because it has no way to connect to the LEDs directly, like GPIO pins, whereas an arduino can control adressable LEDs, but lacks features or performance which are needed.
+You want to control addressable LED strips using your computer, but can't because it has no way to connect to the LEDs directly, like GPIO pins, whereas an arduino can control addressable LEDs, but lacks features or performance which are needed.

 This is where this protocol comes in.

 The ALUP describes a way how the RGB data gets from the PC (Sender) to the Microcontroller (Receiver) over any kind of connection like USB or Wi-Fi, which then applies the RGB values to the LEDs.
 This makes it possible for the PC to control the addressable LEDs indirectly.

-[Fig. 1_en] (two devices connected to each other over a wired connection along with connected LEDs to the Receiver)